patreeceeo/patreeceeo.github.io/src/content/portfolio/welcome.md

 ---
-title: "Welcome to My Portfolio!"
+title: "Welcome!"
-image: "./astro.svg"
+image: "./me-duck.png"
 sortOrder: 0
 ---

-Isn't it great??
+Have a look around, and enjoy your stay!

+-- Patrick